Bernard Food Industries

-Bernard Food Industries is an American food products corporation.
-It is part of a family business started in 1947.
-Bernard Food Industries is headquartered in Evanston, Illinois, a Chicago suburb.
+Bernard Food Industries is an American food product corporation.
+It is part of a family business established in 1947.
+Bernard Food Industries is headquartered in Evanston, Illinois; a Chicago suburb.
 The company was founded by Jules Bernard and is currently controlled by Steven Bernard.

-Its brands include the Bernard, Calorie Control, Sweet'N Low, Sans Sucre and Longhorn Grill.
+It's brands include the Bernard, Calorie Control, Sweet'N Low, Sans Sucre and Longhorn Grill.

 The company has produced, for some years, empty tin cans, labelled as "Bernard Dehydrated Water", as a novelty item.